ghiscoding/Angular-Slickgrid/README.md

 [![codecov](https://codecov.io/gh/ghiscoding/Angular-Slickgrid/branch/master/graph/badge.svg)](https://codecov.io/gh/ghiscoding/Angular-Slickgrid)

 ### Brief introduction
-One of the best JavasSript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid), which was originally developed by @mleibman, is now available to React.
+One of the best JavasSript datagrid [SlickGrid](https://github.com/mleibman/SlickGrid), which was originally developed by @mleibman, is now available to Angular.
 SlickGrid beats most other datagrids in terms of features, customizability and performance (it can easily deal with even a million row).
 Angular-Slickgrid is a wrapper on top of SlickGrid and we are using the [6pac/SlickGrid](https://github.com/6pac/SlickGrid/) fork which is the most active one since the original one was put on pause by its original author for personal reasons.
-Also worth to know, that I also contributed a lot to the 6pac/SlickGrid fork over the years for the benefit of all the SlickGrid libraries that I maintain like this one here...
-SlickGrid is now also native and no longer requires jQuery (its only required dependency is SortableJS)
+Also worth to know, that I also contributed a lot to the 6pac/SlickGrid fork over the years for the benefit of all the SlickGrid libraries that I maintain including this one here...
+SlickGrid was recently refactored to be browser native, which means that jQuery is no longer required in Angular-Slickgrid [v6.0](https://github.com/ghiscoding/Angular-Slickgrid/releases/tag/v6.0.0) and higher.

 ### License
 [MIT License](LICENSE)

 ## Installation
 A good starting point is the **[Wiki - HOWTO Step by Step](https://github.com/ghiscoding/angular-slickgrid/wiki/HOWTO---Step-by-Step)** and/or simply clone the [Angular-Slickgrid Demos](https://github.com/ghiscoding/angular-slickgrid-demos) repository.
-Please consult all Wikis and closed issues before opening new ones, also consider asking installation and/or general questions on [Stack Overflow](https://stackoverflow.com/search?tab=newest&q=slickgrid) unless you think there's a bug with the library.
+Please review all Wikis and closed issues before opening any new issue, also consider asking installation and/or general questions on [Stack Overflow](https://stackoverflow.com/search?tab=newest&q=slickgrid) unless you think there's a bug with the library.

 ```sh
 npm install angular-slickgrid